finos/rune-python-generator/BUILDANDTEST.md

 # _Build and testing instructions_

+## Setup

+1. Clone the repo to your local directory
+2. Change to the installation directory

 ## To build the generator and run the JUnit tests

 ```sh
 mvn clean install
 ```

-There are two types of JUnit tests to confirm that generated code matches expectations.

-1. In memory string comparisons of generated Python to expected results.
+The JUnit tests conduct string comparisons of Python generated from Rune samples expected results.
-2. Generated Python written to the file system (see the target directory) compared to expected results read from the file system (see the directory test/compare_generated_syntax/expected).

 All tests should pass.